Ready to Grow Your Business?

 “World Wide Web” means a global computer network of servers and files containing text and graphics accessible through use of hypertext transfer protocol.

-2.1 These Terms and Conditions are to be read in conjunction with and form part of the Order Form.
-The Client acknowledges and agrees that by accepting the Proposal and/or by making payment of the Initial Fee and/or by accepting delivery of the Required Services, that the Fees and the Terms and Conditions.
+2.1.
+The Terms and Conditions are to be read in conjunction with, and form part of, the Proposal.
+The Client acknowledges and agrees that by accepting the Proposal and/or by making payment of the Initial Fee and/or by accepting delivery of the Required Services, that the Fees and the Terms and Conditions are deemed accepted.

-2.2 Quotations submitted by the Service Provider shall remain active for acceptance by the Client for a period of 21 days from the date of issue of the Proposal (the “Acceptance Period”), after which it shall be automatically withdrawn unless it is withdrawn by the Service Provider prior to the expiry of the Acceptance Period.
+2.3.
+A Proposal that is submitted by the Service Provider shall remain open for acceptance by the Client for a period of 21 days from the date of issue of the Proposal (the “Acceptance Period”), after which it shall be automatically withdrawn unless it is revoked by the Service Provider prior to the expiry of the Acceptance Period.

-3.1 The Client hereby engages the Service Provider to provide SEO Services and/or CRO Services and/or Other Recurring Services, and confirms that these terms and conditions are to read in conjunction with our separate Order Form/s which the Client acknowledges safe receipt of, has read and understands the extent to which the Required Services will be performed in accordance with the Terms and Conditions.
+3.1.
+The Client hereby engages the Service Provider to provide the Required Services and confirms that the Terms and Conditions are to read in conjunction with any Proposal which the Client acknowledges safe receipt of, has read and understands the extent to which the Required Services will be performed in accordance with the Terms and Conditions.

-3.4 The Service Provider shall be responsible for the quality of the SEO Services and/or CRO Services and/or Other Recurring Services and shall ensure that all work is performed with reasonable care and, without limitation, is wholly responsible for ensuring that anyone authorised by it to perform all or any part of the SEO Services, and/or CRO Services and/or Other Recurring Services shall also do so competently and with reasonable care.
+3.5.
+The Service Provider shall be responsible for the quality of the Required Services and shall ensure that all work is performed with reasonable care and, without limitation, is wholly responsible for ensuring that anyone authorised by it to perform all, or any part of, the Required Services, shall do so competently and with reasonable care.